Jdavid77/Jdavid77/README.md

-- 🔭 I’m currently working on Java
+- 🔭 I’m currently working on Java / Javascript
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Spring Boot / React Js
 - 👯 I’m looking to get some experience on Software Development
 - 📫 How to reach me: jdavid72009@hotmail.com